 New York City is a sprawling, global metropolis stuffed with sights and sounds that could keep any visitor occupied for days.
 Of course, just because NYC is teeming with attractions doesn’t mean that you should limit your trip to the boundaries of the city.
 If you’re planning a trip to NYC sometime soon, don’t be afraid to try something different.
 Consider expanding the scope of your trip and leaving the city behind.

-Though perhaps best known as a dense “concrete jungle,” NYC is geographically quite well-positioned to serve as a launching point for several varied day trips, which includes nature-oriented trips, too.
+Though perhaps best known as a dense “concrete jungle,” NYC is geographically quite well-positioned to serve as a launching point for several varied day trips, which includes nature-oriented trips.
+You can check out the musicals on a budget even!
+Many Musical nights on offer.

 The following is a non-exhaustive list of worthwhile day trips in the region that are easily accessible from the city.